 The Sustainability and Environment team is responsible for driving the university's sustainability agenda, managing our environmental compliance obligations, and empowering the Herts community to make sustainable choices.

-The Environmental Sustainability team is based in Estates and is made up of 2 engagement co-ordinators (Jess Money and Kenneth Yeung) and a Senior Adviser (Nanna Blomquist).
+The Environmental Sustainability team is based in Estates and is made up of an engagement co-ordinator (Jess Money), Environmental Management Support (Kenneth Yeung) and a Senior Environment and Sustainability Adviser (Nanna Blomquist).
 We work with all things sustainability, from energy, waste, and carbon emissions to engagement, education, and events.
 We take a holistic and embedded approach, meaning that we invite all staff, students, and partners across the university to get involved and help us achieve our sustainability goals.

 Our aims and objectives are based on our identified impact areas and delivered through 4 pathways as can be seen below.